kingzamzon/docs/docs/Support/faq.md

 Check out our [blog post](https://spark.litprotocol.com/how-authentication-works-with-pkps/) on how authentication works with PKPs.

-### 9. Minting PKP on https://explorer.litprotocol.com/mint-pkp doesn’t progress?

-Try removing Mumbai network from your MetaMask.
-When you connect your wallet to this website, it will pop-up a window for adding Mumbai.
-Select that & it should work now.

-### 10. Can I use PKP to sign/send transactions as a regular Ethers Wallet object?
+### 9. Can I use PKP to sign/send transactions as a regular Ethers Wallet object?

 Yes, please check out the [pkp-ethers package](https://github.com/LIT-Protocol/js-sdk/tree/master/packages/pkp-ethers).

-### 11. But how can I use Ethereum JSON RPC requests for signing and sending transactions?
+### 10. But how can I use Ethereum JSON RPC requests for signing and sending transactions?

 Check out this PKP x WalletConnect example [here](https://github.com/LIT-Protocol/pkp-walletconnect) to see how one can use PKP to connect to dApps and sign and send Ethereum requests through WalletConnect.

-### 12. Is Web Assembly supported in LitActions?
+### 11. Is Web Assembly supported in LitActions?

 Yes!
 Check out this [sample project.](https://github.com/dOrgJelli/lit-protocol-wasm-test/blob/d4b8873f9a5bceaf98e7f7a1bf325bf597cbfa40/src/App.js#L6-L51.)